Coming together in a crisis

 Working remotely: a seismic shift in short order

 Before COVID-19, Accenture people worked from a variety of locations—from client sites to hotels, Accenture offices or airports.
-Today, the vast majority of our more than 500,000 people are set up to securely work remotely in every country where Accenture operates.
+Today, the vast majority of our 710,000 people are set up to securely work remotely in every country where Accenture operates.
 Around 96% of offices moved to work from home, including people at more than 50 Accenture Advanced Technology and Intelligent Operations centers.
 We quickly enabled remote working for our people working in procurement, payables, and other critical shared services.
 While this might sound like a small feat, imagine what would have happened if our 300 colleagues who process more than 1.4M invoices a year were unable to work from home.

 We sent out more than 80,000 desktop computers to our people within a week.
 We purchased more than 33,000 Wi-Fi hotspots and enabled more than 230,000 concurrent connections using a Virtual Private Networking (VPN) solution.
 In India alone, we distributed tens of thousands of laptops and computers in less than a week—in addition to Wi-Fi hotspots and uninterrupted power sources.
 In addition, our local technology services enabled remote access services for 85,000 VPN users and provided 60,000 dongles to improve connectivity.
 Our team managed hundreds of one-to-one follow-ups and used our remote website, training and videos to support the shift.